Skip to main content

 2. Fix the system — trace why Claude made the mistake, then patch CLAUDE.md or hooks so it can’t happen again

-Option 2 is slower in the moment but compounds over time.
-After a few weeks of consistent system-level fixes, Claude stops making the same classes of mistakes.
+Option 2 is slower in the moment.
+After a few weeks of consistent system-level fixes, entire classes of mistakes disappear.

 Trace, Patch, Never Repeat